HHS/TANF-app/scripts/README.md

 ### Description
 This script installs the `docker-compose` command and all of its dependencies if it is not already present.
 This is used by our CircleCI CI/CD pipelines.
 ### Where it's used
+docker-compose-check.sh is used in the [CircleCI config docker-compose-check command](../.circleci/config.yml#L28).
 </details>

 ## git-secrets-check.sh